PostCo/an_post_return/README.md

 # AnPostReturn

-A Ruby gem for integrating with An Post's return label generation service.
-This gem provides a simple interface for creating return labels for domestic, EU, and non-EU returns through An Post's SFTP service.
+A Ruby gem for integrating with An Post's return label generation and tracking service.
+This gem provides a simple interface for creating return labels for domestic, EU, and non-EU returns, and tracking through An Post's SFTP service.

 ## Features

 - Generate return labels for domestic, EU, and non-EU returns
 - SFTP integration for secure file transfer
 - Simple configuration options
+- Proxy option for An Post IP whitelisting purpose
 - Robust error handling
 - Comprehensive tracking data parsing